Indoor Climate Dashboard based on the ZENNER Datahub Part 1: An Implementation Example

 • > 65 dB → loud

-You have now seen what an example dashboard for room climate monitoring based on the B.One Middleware can look like.
+You have now seen what an example dashboard for room climate monitoring based on the ZENNER Datahub can look like.
 Of course, this can now be supplemented with other relevant parameters such as temperature, humidity or illuminance/amount of light.
 In this case, no additional sensor would be required, since the ELSYS ER Sound can also record these parameters in addition to the noise level.
 There are basically no limits to your own creativity when expanding and designing the dashboard, depending on how much time and effort you want and can put into it.
 As mentioned at the beginning, in the second part of this mini-series we look at the technical implementation of our indoor climate dashboard.
-We’ll tell you which technology or programming language our sample dashboard is based on and show you how the data from the B.One Middleware is extracted and processed.
+Here we will tell you which technology or programming language our example dashboard is based on and show you how the data from the ZENNER Datahub is extracted and processed.

 PS: We look forward to a lively exchange with you on this topic.
 What do you think of the approach chosen here with the QR Code?
 Does your company have indoor climate monitoring for meeting rooms and if so, how was the whole thing implemented there?
 Leave us a comment 🙂